WHY DO PEOPLE BACKSLIDE?

 Understanding the Word

-It does not matter how “on fire” for God they are.
+It does not matter how “on fire” for God people are at any one moment.
 It is possible to receive the word with joy and still lack any depth in one’s walk with God.
 What provides that depth?
 How do we build depth?
 Jesus gave a parable about 2 builders – one built his house on sand, and the other on a rock (Matthew 7:24-27).
 It is easy to say that that rock is Christ, so once we build our lives on Christ we can never fall.
 But that was not what Jesus meant when he gave that parable.
 Yes we need to build our lives on Christ, but the man who built his house on the rock was the man who hears God’s word and does it.
 It is the word of God that builds depth in our relationship with God.
-So many people today just like these music oriented services without preaching, so they could "express" themselves.
+Many charismatics today love the idea of music oriented services that contain no preaching, so they could "express" themselves.
 But I know people who could dance a storm and still backslid.
 It is the word of God that gives us root.
 It is meditating on the word that makes us like trees planted by the rivers of life (Psalm 1).
 Even during times of drought, that tree still finds water because of its deep roots.
 I’d rather be a tree planted by the river than a plant in a pot, always needing someone else to water it.

 The Love of Money